The History of Rock Music 1989-1994Raves, grunge, post-rock

 Several female musicians bridged the gap between the "riot-grrrls" movement and the scene of modern singer-songwriters.
 Propelled by the success of their decade-old anti-folk movement, these musicians took on a wilder, angrier, more sarcastic tone.

-Buffalo's fiercely independent folksinger Ani DiFranco (3) reached maturity with her fifth album, Out Of Range (1994).
+Buffalo's fiercely independent folksinger Ani DiFranco (3) reached maturity with her fifth album, Out Of Range (? ? - mar 1994).
 Her songs vibrated with raw energy and emotion, bit with sarcasm and wit, and pondered with angst and depression.
 DiFranco's art was both personal and social: while she hunted her post-menstrual demons, she also delved into poignant commentary.
 Her staccato acoustic guitar was no less original, a highly emotional fusion of Delta-blues and Appalachian folk picking.
-Parables and rants acquired new life with the less spartan format of Not A Pretty Girl (1995) and especially the "noisy" Dilate (1996) and the jazzy To the Teeth (1999), that also emphasized her ductile classy vocals, while Little Plastic Castle (1998), that presented a kinder, gentler folksinger who was less at war with society and more at ease with her own life, was even sprightly and goofy.
+Parables and rants acquired new life with the less spartan format of Not A Pretty Girl (? ? - jul 1995) and especially the "noisy" Dilate (dec 1995/jan 1996 - may 1996) and the jazzy To The Teeth (?
+1998/?
+1999 - nov 1999), that also emphasized her ductile classy vocals, while Little Plastic Castle (?
+1997 - feb 1998), that presented a kinder, gentler folksinger who was less at war with society and more at ease with her own life, was even sprightly and goofy.

 The music of mad Englishwoman Polly Jean Harvey (1) was born at the crossroad between punk rage and a nervous breakdown.
-Dominated by her vulgar, hysterical voice, reminiscent of Patti Smith and Sinead O'Connor, the country-blues bacchanals of Dry (1992) and especially Rid Of Me (1993) tore apart very personal and often scabrous dirges.
+Dominated by her vulgar, hysterical voice, reminiscent of Patti Smith and Sinead O'Connor, the country-blues bacchanals of Dry (sep/dec 1991 - mar 1992) and especially Rid Of Me (dec 1992 - apr 1993) tore apart very personal and often scabrous dirges.
 Harvey's soul struggled between pleasure and pain, affection and libido, frustration and desire, and ultimately exposed a psyche that was metaphorically nymphomaniac.
-To Bring You My Love (1995) and Is This Desire (1998) evolved her style towards labyrinthine production jobs that increased the doses of electronics and downplayed the role of Harvey's voice, as she ended up sounding more like a spectator than a protagonist.
+To Bring You My Love (sep/oct 1994 - feb 1995) and Is This Desire (apr 1997/apr 1998 - sep 1998) evolved her style towards labyrinthine production jobs that increased the doses of electronics and downplayed the role of Harvey's voice, as she ended up sounding more like a spectator than a protagonist.

 There were also extreme forms of experimentation on the female voice, that took advantage of the experiments of Meredith Monk, Joan LaBarbara and Diamanda Galas (not coincidentally all women).